-If you are new to DAISY production and have not used MyStudioPC or Obi then we recommend that you directly adopt Obi for your DAISY audio-only book production requirements.
-Obi is the new free open-source authoring tool from DAISY Consortium and contains many advanced features as compared to MyStudioPC, the development of which has now been stopped.
-The DAISYpedia contains many step-by-step tutorials and videos on Obi and will be a good starting point for learning to use obi.
+If you are new to DAISY format production and have not used MyStudioPC or Obi then we recommend that you directly adopt Obi for your DAISY format audio-only book production requirements.
+Obi is the newer free open-source authoring tool from DAISY Consortium and contains many advanced features as compared to MyStudioPC, the development of which has now been stopped.
+The DAISY Consortium website contains many step-by-step tutorials on Obi and will be a good starting point for learning to use obi.

 Why choose Obi?

 The unique features of Obi which are not available in MyStudioPC are:

 - Supports both DAISY 2.02 & DAISY 3 format